25 Simple & Easy Hand Strengthening Activities for Kids

 Tearing Paper Activities

 Provide some paper and show kids how to tear the paper in half or into tiny pieces.
-Then, you can use torn paper collages or torn paper art projects.
+Then, they can glue the small pieces of paper to create paper collages or torn paper art projects.

 Playdough Fine Motor Activities